bigcharinthon/ecommerce-sales-analysis/README.md

 ![Monthly Revenue](images/monthly_revenue_trend.png)

-Insight:
+**Insight:**
-Revenue consistently drops in February across both years, falling below the average monthly revenue level.
+Revenue consistently declines in February across multiple years, suggesting a recurring seasonal pattern rather than a one-time fluctuation.

-Business Implication:
+**Possible Explanation:**
+This decline may be driven by reduced consumer spending following the New Year period, where customers tend to spend more in January and subsequently reduce their purchasing activity.

+**Business Implication:**
-Promotions or targeted discounts in February may help stimulate demand and improve revenue during this period.
+To mitigate this seasonal slowdown, the business could introduce targeted promotions, discounts, or bundled offers in February to stimulate demand and stabilize revenue.

 ---